NiklasHohmann/paradox_of_predictability/README.md

 # paradox_of_predictability
-Supplementary code and data for "The paradox of predictability"
+Supplementary code and data for "The paradox of Predictability Provides a Bridge Between 1 Micro- and Macroevolution".

 ## Authors (no specific order)